os-fpga/1st-CLaaS/README.md

 # FPGA-Webserver Project Overview

-This project brings data-center FPGAs within reach for students, start-ups, and everyone.
+This project brings data-center [FPGAs](Newbies.md) within reach for students, start-ups, and everyone.
 With a singular focus on simplifying, it enables FPGA hardware acceleration to be easily integrated with web and cloud applications in an FPGAs-as-a-Service (FPGAaaS) model.
-The goal, modestly, is to enable an open-source hardware revolution!
+The goal, modestly, is to enable an <a href="https://drive.google.com/open?id=1TAUxoCZ3SQpYha5HjXYNDSqQsSvG_ejD" target="_ blank">***open-source hardware revolution***</a>!

 Having FPGAs in the cloud enables very exciting compute models for accelerated, distributed applications, but these platforms have not been easy to use.
 Prior to this project, developing such an application required a full-stack developer, a software engineer, a domain expert, an IaaS expert, and a hardware designer, making them out-of-reach for individuals and small enterprises.

 ![fpga-webserver header](doc/img/simple.png)

-With this framework, you can accelerate a web application using web protocols (WebSockets or REST) to stream bits directly to and from your custom FPGA kernel.
-This kernel utilizes a very simple interface to stream bits in and out.
+With this framework, you can accelerate a web application using web protocols (WebSockets or REST) to stream bits directly to and from your custom FPGA kernel using a very simple interface.
 It can be developed in Verilog (or any language compilable to Verilog).
-In the spirit of open-source and simplicity, we advocate for TL-Verilog development using <a href="http://makechip.com" target="_blank">makechip.com</a>.
-We encourage open-source TL-Verilog library development to further simplify kernel development in ways that are not possible in other HDLs.
+In the spirit of open-source and simplicity, we advocate for TL-Verilog development using <a href="http://makechip.com" target="_blank" atom_fix="_">makechip.com</a>.

 This framework is ideal for applications that are compute-limited, not communication limited.
 In this simplest use case, all software is client-side in the web browser, all server logic is implemented in the FPGA, and all data storage utilizes the FPGA memory.
 Applications requiring a more sophisticated partitioning of responsibilities can extend the host C++ code to process data between the web application and FPGA.